eclipse-che/che-docs/src/main/_docs/setup/che-setup-cli.md

-  -e CHE_PORT=<YOUR_PORT>              Port where che will bind itself to -v <LOCAL_PATH>:/data/instance       Where instance, user, log data will be saved -v <LOCAL_PATH>:/data/backup         Where backup files will be saved -v <LOCAL_PATH>:/repo                che git repo to activate dev mode -v <LOCAL_PATH>:/sync                Where remote ws files will be copied with sync command -v <LOCAL_PATH>:/unison              Where unison profile for optimzing sync command resides
+  -e CHE_PORT=<YOUR_PORT>              Port where che will bind itself to -v <LOCAL_PATH>:/data/instance       Where instance, user, log data will be saved -v <LOCAL_PATH>:/data/backup         Where backup files will be saved -v <LOCAL_PATH>:/repo                Che repo with config and binaries for dev mode -v <LOCAL_PATH>:/sync                Where remote ws files will be copied with sync command -v <LOCAL_PATH>:/unison              Where unison profile for optimzing sync command resides